-Figure 5 shows the regular pattern followed by agents: the first phase is random and increases the number of correspondences (due to the add modality).
+Figure 6 shows the regular pattern followed by cultural repair: the first phase is random and increases the number of correspondences (due to the add modality).
 Then, this number slowly decreases.
-Agents are slower to converge as the problem size increases.
+Cultural repair is slower to converge as the problem size increases.
 This is easily explained: as the correction of the alignment converges, the number of failure-prone games diminishes.
 Since games are selected at random, the probability to pick up the last configurations (in the end there is only one) becomes lower and lower.
 The increased number of iterations to converge is directly tied to the largely increased difficulty of the task (number of agents, number of alignments, size of ontologies, characteristics of objects).